The dream about a Boutique Hotel in Andalusia and why France plays a big roll

 We are Yvonne and Carsten Schnoor and together with Yvonne’s parents Marlene and Reiner, we have created Cortijo El Sarmiento, a little Boutique Hotel in Andalusia, to be precise in the hillside of Mojacar, Almeria in southern Spain.

-Owning a Boutique Hotel in Andalusia had been a dream of ours for 25 years, and then we discovered Cortijo El Sarmiento.
+Owning a Boutique B&B in Andalusia had been a dream of ours for 25 years, and then we discovered this beautiful gem.
 We knew instantly that it was right; that it could become the perfect place for people to spend a truly relaxing vacation.
 For us, it presented the ideal opportunity to get away from the everyday stresses of city life.

 It took a lot of hard work to turn, what was a rundown Cortijo, into what it is today, but it has been worth every minute and every cent.